imables/FINAL-FILMHUB/README.md

 (Make sure to use this in Visual Studio Code - To open terminal press: ctrl ' )

-Click open folder and locate the downloaded file (FINAL-FILMHUB)
+Click open folder and locate the downloaded folder (FINAL-FILMHUB)

 Open in terminal (cd FINAL-FILMHUB)
 Run npm install